LMelaia/Teeto-Bot4J/README.md

 ### Running the bot.
 With the token file in place.
-The bot is ready to run using the standard gradle task `:run`.
+The bot is ready to run using the standard gradle task `:run`.-

 ## License
 GNU General Public License V3.0 (GNU GPL 3.0)